NiccoloTerzaghi/crownmark/README.md

 It will recursively scan your project folder and:

--   Insert a header like `// src/utils/myfile.js` at the top of each file (using the correct comment style).
+* Insert a header like `// src/utils/myfile.js` at the top of each file (using the correct comment style).
--   Skip files that already have the correct header.
+* Skip files that already have the correct header.
--   Update the header if the file was renamed or moved.
+* Update the header if the file was renamed or moved.
+* Honor your custom config for included extensions and ignore rules.

 ---